pop4959/WorldBorder/README.md

 This is a list of everything that has been altered from the original from a users perspective:
 * The world generation fill speed has been significantly increased (at the cost of more memory usage)
+* Improvements have been made to better preserving fill progress between restarts / crashes
+* Fixes involving height issues and teleports for border checking tasks

 This project is a direct drop in replacement for the original.
 You can upgrade without any loss or worries.